evyatarmeged/stacknotifier/README.md

 -t, --tags [tags]          Comma separated tags to filter questions by.
 Must match tags from the SOF tag list.
 -u, --username [username]  Stack Overflow (Google) Username or Email -p, --password [password]  Stack Overflow (Google) Password -c, --config               Use username and password from when last specified.
+If config file is not supplied,
-Saved in config.yaml --show-config              Show saved username and password -h, --help                 output usage information
+    will try to save in a config.yaml in the stacknotifier folder --show-config              Show saved username and password -h, --help                 output usage information
 ```